-Here are a few more meal planning tips:
+Here are a those helpful meal planning tips I mentioned:

 1) Create a regular meal rotation or weekly theme nights.
 We usually have Mexican, chicken (usually grilled chicken or a freezer meal), burgers, salad, wraps or sandwiches, pizza or pasta, and the occasional kid-choice/date night (chicken nuggets for them and takeout for us) as a part of our regular rotation.
 If you don’t want to attempt theme nights, start a list of your favorite meals or in my case, the things that my husband says, “you have to make this again!”
 It makes it easy to menu plan when you have a basic strategy and a full playbook of recipe ideas already.

 3) Choose meals with similar ingredients.
-From avocados and basil to dijon mustard and bacon – it saves you time and money if you choose ingredients that can do double duty and be used in more than one recipe for the week.
+From avocados and basil to dijon mustard and bacon – it saves you time and money to choose you choose ingredients that can do double duty and be used in more than one recipe for the week.

 4) Plan your menu in a way that fits you and your family.
 You may be perfectly happy to make a huge beef or pork roast on Monday and eat it for 3 days straight.
 You may enjoy browsing Pinterest and coming up with a brand new recipe for each night.
 Or you may like to plan out your menu for the month all at once.
 There’s no right or wrong way to menu plan – there is no one size fits all approach.
 What’s most important is that you find a way to help alleviate dinner time stress!